Mark Lanpher is a partner in the Litigation practice and Head of the Washington, D.C. Office.

-In addition to his Government service with the Department of Justice and the Securities and Exchange Commission, following law school, Mr. Lanpher spent one year as a law clerk to Chief Judge Edward R. Korman on the United States District Court for the Eastern District of New York, and spent a second year as a law clerk to Judge Reena Raggi on the United States Court of Appeals for the Second Circuit.
+Prior to his Government service with the Department of Justice and the Securities and Exchange Commission, following law school, Mr. Lanpher served as a law clerk to Chief Judge Edward R. Korman on the United States District Court for the Eastern District of New York, and as a law clerk to Judge Reena Raggi on the United States Court of Appeals for the Second Circuit.